Zola-Bantu/ZBN-public/README.md

 # ZBN-public
-This is a public api that will run on a cloud computer/network
+This is an api that will run on a cloud computer/network